15 Unique Ways to Get Cultural in Delhi

 The kitchens and langar halls are entirely staffed by volunteers.
 Both welcome visitors who want to help in the kitchen.
 Make sure you stay and eat langar after – it’s a special and unique experience.

-7. Enjoy a musical or dance recital at India International Centre
+7. Enjoy a Musical or Dance Recital at India International Centre

 Front view of India International Centre with row of orange and yellow tulips in front